carla-simulator/carla/Docs/tuto_A_material_customization.md

 ---
 ## Customize the road

+__RoadPainter__ is a tool that uses OpenDRIVE information to paint roads.
+To be able to do so, a blueprint is used, which uses a master material, a render target of the road as canvas, and additional decals and meshes.
+The master material grous a collection of materials that will be used by the blueprint, using brushes to blend their application.
-The blueprint __RoadPainter__ is an easy way to change drastically the appearence of the road.
+This makes for an easy way to change drastically the appearence of the road.
 The initial geometry of the road is painted like a canvas.
 There is no need to apply photometry techniques nor consider the UVs of the geometry.
 The result is achieved simply by blending textures and creating masks.

 ### Create a group material